FrancescoBenedetto99/FrancescoBenedetto99/README.md

 🧪 **Thesis Project**

-At the moment, I'm deeply involved in my thesis project, which focuses on **instance-level cell generation** using **generative deep learning modelling**
+At the moment, I'm involved in the publication of my thesis project, which focuses on **instance-level cell generation** using **generative deep learning modelling**

 📌 **Some Interesting Projects**